Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Try to store chainsaws without any fuel or chain oil to avoid drips.
 Or, at least make sure you’re chainsaws are not prone to this before hanging them up.

-I also like this DIY chainsaw storage idea…
+We also like this DIY chainsaw storage idea…

-It’s so neat, tidy, and organized.
-Loving that long bar in the corner!
+It’s very neat, tidy, and organized.

 2. Chainsaw Shelving

-It doesn’t matter what chainsaw brand you are using, Stihl, Husqvarna, or anything else.
+It doesn’t matter what chainsaw brand you are using, Stihl, Husqvarna, ECHO, or anything else.
 They can all be stored in the same ways.

 Each manufacturer will have its own chainsaw storage best practices that you should consider.
 How you store them may factor into warranty concerns, so always have a quick read of your manual.